Student Visa USA Requirements

 When Should You Apply for Student Visa?

 The students obviously need to apply for the student visa prior to planning the travel plans to the foreign country, in this case, USA, in order to undertake the course of study.
-The process of applying for a student visa till the time the visa is issued; the process is lengthy and involves multiple steps.
+The process of applying for a student visa until the time the visa is issued; the process is lengthy and involves multiple steps.
 Thus, the students are advised to start the entire process well in advance.

 It is important for the students to understand that no student willing to pursue a course of study in the US can travel with a visitor visa.
-They require obtaining a valid student visa – either F or M Visa depending on the nature of study, in order to pursue their desired course of study.
-The students, further, can not travel on a Visa Waiver Program to the USA.
-Though the students cannot undertake a course of study on a visitor visa or a visa waiver program, but they can undertake a recreational study or a study which would not be added towards any credit for any issue of academic certificate or degree, while visiting the country as a visitor.
+They require obtaining a valid student visa – either F or M Visa depending on the nature of the study, in order to pursue their desired course of study.
+The students, further, cannot travel on a Visa Waiver Program to the USA.
+Though the students cannot undertake a course of study on a visitor visa or a visa waiver program, they can undertake a recreational study or a study which would not be added towards any credit for any issue of academic certificate or degree, while visiting the country as a visitor.

 USA Student Visa Application Checklist